 Admissions and Admissions Requirements

-All potential students/applicants must complete an enrollment application, engage in a personal interview with a representative, meet the basic requirements, and provide all mandatory documents to the school in order to be considered for admission to Royal Health Care Institute.
+All potential students/applicants must complete an enrollment application, engage in a personal interview with a representative, meet the basic requirements, and provide all mandatory documents to the school in order to be considered for admissions to Royal Health Care Institute.
 Parents, spouses, and other members in the support system of the student are encouraged to participate in the enrollment process.
 This gives applicants and their families an opportunity to receive clarification of the commitment needed to successfully complete the program.

 Royal Health Care Institute reserves the right to reject applicants if the admission requirements and procedures are not successfully completed.